National Transport Regulatory Reform

 Issues paper release and initial submissions

-The Commission has released an issues paper to guide people in preparing a submission.
-It sets out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
+The Commission released an issues paper to guide people in preparing a submission.
+It set out some of the issues and questions the Commission has identified as relevant at this early stage of the inquiry.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 Draft report release

-The Commission now seeks further information and feedback following the release of a draft report on 12 November 2019.
+The Commission sought further information and feedback following the release of a draft report on 12 November 2019.

 Final report to Government and release